 Below are the results of this strategy.

-Now let’s try a complementary indicator.
-One technique I like to use a lot is the use of a simple moving average to divide the market into two different regimes: bull market or bear market.
+Now let's try a complementary indicator.
+One technique I would like to utilize a lot is the use of a simple moving average to divide the market into two different regimes: bull market and bear market.
 Often a 200-period moving average applied to a daily chart will work just fine.
-However, Folger suggested a SMA crossover method to determine the market regime.
+However, Folger suggested an SMA crossover method to determine the market regime.
 A 50-period moving average and a 60-period moving average.
 If the 50-period SMA is above the 60-period SMA the market is considered in a bullish regime.
 Otherwise the market is considered in a bearish regime.
-Let’s apply this filter here.
+Let's apply this filter here.